The pilot phase of The Collaborative has now concluded. The materials available here are for information only.

 Benefits to academic research come from working with real clients to solve problems, which can be used both as research data (e.g. action research projects) and evidencing impact of one’s research.
 The production and development of teaching materials (e.g. teaching case studies) can also improve by creating greater connections with third sector organisations and maintaining a close ‘touch’ with practice, increasing the ability to create an ‘applied’ experience to teaching that many students are looking for

-This video illustrates how the relationships established through The Collaborative could operate.
+This video illustrates how it was anticpated that the relationships established through The Collaborative could operate.

 How does the matching process work and which direction does it go (e.g. is it academics who propose potential research, or is the third sector organisation ‘bidding’ for help)?